leouieda/website/research/index.md

 Fatiando was featured in the
 [89th Boletim SBGf (PDF in Portuguese)](/pdf/boletim-sbgf-fatiando-89-2014.pdf).

-Recently, I started work to [convert Fatiando into several independent packages][/blog/future-of-fatiando]:
+In 2018, I started work to [convert Fatiando into several independent packages][/blog/future-of-fatiando]:

 * [Verde](https://www.fatiando.org/verde/): The first one I started working on.
 A